 Although the Vancouver Model has been successful in concealing illegal money, it has also had a significant impact on the Canadian economy.
 The large sums of money being laundered through BC casinos have led to skyrocketing property prices and an increase in organized crime.
 In response, the Canadian government has taken measures to combat money laundering and organized crime by strengthening AML regulations and increasing enforcement measures.

-A Brief History of the Vancouver Model
+History of the Vancouver Model

 The name "Vancouver Model" was coined by journalist Sam Cooper in a 2019 report for Global News, in which he outlined the history and impact of the measures.
 The model was developed by law enforcement officials in response to the rapid growth of organized crime groups, particularly those involved in the drug trade, in the city.